 Local residents and business owners are advised that the City will be proceeding with rehabilitation works on a number of local City streets.

 The work is being undertaken by the City’s contractor, Lafarge Canada Inc. and will include some sidewalk restoration, asphalt removal (grinding) and repaving of the selected streets.

-Milling, paving and concrete work Aug 12 to Sept 29th at the following locations
+Milling, paving and concrete is scheduled for the following locations

 - Newlands Drive between 209 St and 210 St and 210 St north of Newlands Drive